 The A Separate Peace quotes below all refer to the symbol of Fall (Autumn) and Finny's Fall.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Scribner edition of A Separate Peace published in 2003.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Scribner edition of A Separate Peace published in 2003.).

 Chapter 4 Quotes

 "Holding firmly to the trunk, I took a step toward him, and then my knees bent and I jounced the limb.
 Finny, his balance gone, swung his head around to look at me for an instant with extreme interest, and then he tumbled sideways, broke through the little branches below and hit the bank with a sickening, unnatural thud.
 It was the first clumsy physical action I had ever seen him make.
 With unthinking sureness I moved out on the limb and jumped into the river, every trace of my fear of this forgotten."